-Provide a formal letter of support containing signatures of executive level leadership, such as Chief Executive Officer, Chief Financial Officer, Chief Medical Officer, Chief Nursing Officer, and Hospital Board Members.
-This letter should verify a firm commitment to the projects and funding proposals described within the application.
-This letter should also identify the Project Manager (to include name and position held) who will be responsible for managing the grant.
+Provide a formal letter of support containing signatures of the AO's executive level leadership, such as Chief Executive Officer, Chief Financial Officer, Chief Medical Officer, Chief Nursing Officer, and Board Members.
+This letter should verify a firm commitment to the initiatives and funding proposals described within the application.
+This letter should also identify the Project Manager (to include name and position held) who will be responsible for managing the Readiness grant upon award.